yuyu78/my-healthy-recipe/TESTING.md

 ### Navigation bar
 1. Check if the link "My healthy recipe" will change the color when hover and check if after clicking on this link. it will direct to the homepage
-2. Check if all the link on the right side of the navbar will change the background color agter hovering
+2. Check if all the link on the right side of the navbar will change the color after hovering
 3. Check if on mobile size and Ipad, it will collapse to hamburger
 4. User in sesion and not in session
 **User in session**: